NDavidsonLab/onboarding/onboarding.md

 Harassment includes offensive verbal comments related to gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, religion, sexual images in public spaces, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of talks or other events, inappropriate physical contact, and unwelcome sexual attention.
 Members asked to stop any harassing behavior are expected to comply immediately.

-If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact Milton Pividori immediately. <!-- If Milton is the cause of your concern, Dr. X (to.be.defined@university.edu) is a good informal point of contact; he/she does not work for Milton and has agreed to mediate. -->
+If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact Natalie Davidson immediately. <!-- If Milton is the cause of your concern, Dr. X (to.be.defined@university.edu) is a good informal point of contact; he/she does not work for Milton and has agreed to mediate. -->
 For additional resolution paths, please see the University of Colorado Anschutz [ombuds](https://www.ucdenver.edu/offices/ombudsoffice) or [professionalism](https://www.cuanschutz.edu/offices/professionalism) offices.
 The code of conduct section is licensed under a Creative Commons Attribution 3.0 Unported License. <http://2012.jsconf.us/#/about> & The Ada Initiative.
 Please help by translating or improving: <http://github.com/leftlogic/confcodeofconduct.com>.